4 mins read

 What Goes Into The Women's Health Nutrition Score?

-Our women’s health Nutrition Score includes the nutrients that females are typically lacking such as iron, magnesium, calcium, vitamin D and fiber.
+Our Women’s Health Nutrition Score includes the nutrients that women are typically lacking such as iron, magnesium, calcium, vitamin D and fiber.
 The Nutrition Score will give you a percentage on how well you’re hitting your targets for these nutrients.
 In order to score 100%, you’ll need to reach your recommended daily intake of all of these nutrients.
 Going over the recommended daily intake will also affect your score.

 Why Is This Important?